elliottwu/slack-gpu-feed/README.md

-# slack-gpu-feed
+# Slack GPU feed

-Automatic Slurm GPU status feed on slack
+The code for automatic Slurm GPU status feed on Slack.